-Services: Other, SEO, PPC, Reputation Management, Website Design / Development, Social Media Management
+Services: SEO, PPC, Reputation Management, Website Design / Development, Social Media Marketing

-One of the top benefits of choosing a niche is the amount of referrals you can drive within your industry.
+One of the top benefits of choosing a niche is the number of referrals and case studies you can drive within your industry.
 This is exactly how AudSEO, a marketing agency for hearing healthcare, has grown their business.
 The President shares their experience:

 "We form new relationships (both referral and client) and grow constantly.
 Ultimately, these new relationships continue to fuel our constant success in the field.
 Without the focus on this specific niche, it would have been much more difficult to earn the strong reputation we have that earns those relationships.